-Assets under Construction comprise the Triangle Project costs.
-This is a mixed development to provide improved student accommodation and commercial units.
+Assets under Construction include the Cripps and Divinity Project costs.
+The former is a mixed refurbishment to provide improved student accommodation; the latter will provide new educational facilities for the College.
 The Heritage assets comprise books gifted to the College.

-The insured value of freehold buildings as at 30 June 2009 was $\pounds 249,700,000$ (2008 - $\pounds 250,140,000$).
+The insured value of freehold buildings as at 30 June 2010 was £250,019,000 (2009 - £249,700,000).